 Give your stove a siesta.
-Instead, savor some of the best food for families – at the best restaurants in Detroit and the best restaurants in Ann Arbor – literally from A to Z!
+Instead, savor some of the best food for families – at the best family restaurants in Detroit and Ann Arbor – literally from A to Z!
 No reservations.
 No “two for $25″ chains.
 Just 26 casual spots (some cheap, some not-so-cheap), speckled all over Macomb, Oakland, Washtenaw and Wayne counties, where you can relish some mighty delicious dining.
-Sink your teeth into our yummy list of the best restaurants in southeast Michigan for families.
+Sink your teeth into our yummy list of the best restaurants in metro Detroit for families.

 - Address: 11557 E. 12 Mile Road, Warren

 This hometown pizza buffet is an eastside little secret.
 It’s got video games, fun decor and – the holy grail for parents who would like to talk to each other for a few blissful, uninterrupted minutes – a play area.